helto4real/lovelace-custom-cards/src/canvas-gauge-card/readme.md

 ```
 Configure the card properties.

-Skip `name`property if you dont want the shadow.
-Set height of the shadow with the property `shadow_height`
+Skip `name`property if you dont want the name with the shadow area to show.

 Use the javascript names of properties from the examples at https://canvas-gauges.com/documentation/examples/.
 Click on an example that you like, check the JS version and copy the properties to the lovelace yaml file.
 Just remove the ',' after copy from site.
 Here is an example from one of my config for better clarity.